 “Our inaugural CSXC received overwhelming responses and we look forward to piloting the winners’ innovations at our properties this month.
 Since launching our CapitaLand Innovation Fund at CSXC 2021, we have also seen promising sustainability innovations from our staff and will begin piloting and deploying select projects this month as well.
 We welcome more startups to join our CSXC 2022 and collaborate with us to build a sustainable planet for future generations,” added Ms Leong.

-CapitaLand’s Oregon and Singapore properties to trial INOVUES, INC’s and Climatec Corp’s sustainability innovations
+CapitaLand’s Oregon and Singapore properties to trial sustainability innovations

 INOVUES, INC and Climatec Corp Pte Ltd, the two winners of CSXC 2021 will begin piloting their projects at CapitaLand’s properties this month.

-Based in Oregon, USA, INOVUES will testbed its insulating glass retrofit technology at Creekside 5, a three-storey building in Creekside Corporate Park in Portland, Oregon.
-By reducing the building heat gain during summer and heat lost during winter, the insulating glass retrofit is projected to lower energy consumption for cooling or heating the building by up to 40%.
+Based in Oregon, USA, INOVUES will testbed its insulating glass retrofit technology at Creekside 5, a three-story building in Creekside Corporate Park in Portland, Oregon.
+By reducing the building's heat gain during summer and heat loss during winter, the insulating glass retrofit is projected to lower energy consumption for cooling or heating the building by up to 40%.

-CapitaLand is also in discussion with eight other participants with promising solutions on possible pilots at its properties.
-These include innovations to generate clean energy and cool air affordably for buildings, improve indoor air quality, and a smart waste bin which uses artificial intelligence, robotics and multiple sensors to sort waste for more efficient waste management.
+CapitaLand is also in discussion with eight other participants with promising solutions for possible pilots at its properties.
+These include innovations to generate clean energy and cool air affordably for buildings, improve indoor air quality, and a smart waste bin that uses artificial intelligence, robotics, and multiple sensors to sort waste for more efficient waste management.

 Sustainability and innovative projects supported under CapitaLand’s S$50 million Innovation Fund